 San Francisco marks 50 years since legendary Summer of Love

+In this April 3, 1967 file photo, people parade up and down the streets of the Haight-Ashbury district in San Francisco.
 They came for the music, the mind-bending drugs, to resist the Vietnam War and 1960s American orthodoxy, or simply to escape summer boredom.
-And they left an enduring legacy.

 Comments